Here's what to do if you get exposed to tear gas

 As protests against police brutality and racism in response to the death of George Floyd (and many other people of color) continue throughout the country, demonstrators -- even peaceful ones -- are facing violent force from authorities attempting to control crowds.
-One tactic that is often used is a riot control agent (also called tear gas) -- a chemical weapon that is illegal to use in wars -- but legal in the United States if used to disperse crowds and de-escalate protests.
+One tactic that is often used is a riot control agent, also called tear gas -- a chemical weapon that is illegal to use in wars, but legal in the US if used to disperse crowds and de-escalate protests.

 If you are involved in a protest -- or live in an area near an active protest -- it's very likely that you could be exposed to the gas.
 We've seen multiple protests that started peacefully where law enforcement used tear gas on the crowd.
 So if you are planning to take part in a protest, you should be prepared to encounter it just in case you do.